 Then I saw a silver lining: the closet eccentric in me has been dying for an excuse to get a parasol for years!
 (Because every girl needs a parasol some time, right?)

 That's when I found Annie O’Connor Hughes of Umbrellas Hawaii.

 A long-time Oahu resident and artist, Annie shared with me how she founded Umbrellas Hawaii in 2006, after searching out a UV-safe solution for her fair skin (much as I did) and finding nothing that met her needs.

 Through our conversation, I learned that Annie is as passionate about the quality of her products as she is about health benefits they provided.
 Umbrellas Hawaii offers what is basically a high-tech parasol, with island-style designs that offer serious skin protection in a beautiful, tropically inspired product.

 Even if you are like Mr. B and have never had a real sunburn, have you ever had to endure a trip with someone who is badly sunburnt?
 Does the term "cranky" ring a bell?
-A sunburn can ruin a trip for everyone.)
+A sunburn for one can ruin a trip for everyone.

 I took my sun-brella everywhere, with the obvious exceptions of snorkeling and kayaking.
 Needless to say, it is now a permanent fixture on my vacation packing list.
 (I keep one in my car at all times, too!)

-- The UPF certified fabrics block 95%-97% of UV radiation.
+- A good sunbrella will have UPF certified fabrics that block 95%-97% of UV radiation.

-- The little pieces at the ends of the struts are nicely rounded, so you don't have to worry about poking anyone's eye out with them.
+- The little pieces at the ends of the struts should be covered and rounded.
+You don't want to have to worry about poking anyone's eye out with them.

 In closing, I wish I could fully explain how grateful I am to be sitting here at my computer typing away, just two days after my vacation, and not suffering from post-vacation sunburn and all that goes along with it.
-Finally, an umbrella I can use!